williballenthin/williballenthin.com/octopress_site_source/forensics/indx/index.markdown

  -  Changed timestamp
  -  Created timestamp

-`INDXParse.py` will parse INDX structure slack space if provided the '-d' flag.
+`INDXParse.py` will parse B+ tree node slack space if provided the '-d' flag.
 Entries identified in the slack space will be tagged with a string of the form "(slack at ###)" where ### is the hex offset to the slack entry.
 Note that slack entries will have separate timestamps from the